-Year Source of Funds Step 1 Step 2 Step 3 2027 MLT Long-Term Annual monitoring of Enforcement as - Stewardship and property in perpetuity necessary Easement Fund
+Year Source of Funds Step 1 Step 2 Step 3 2030 and in MLT Long-Term Annual monitoring of Enforcement as - perpetuity Stewardship and property in perpetuity necessary Easement Fund

-Provide an assessment of how your program celebrates cultural diversity or reaches diverse communities in Minnesota, including reaching low- and moderate-income households:
+Provide an assessment of how your program may celebrate cultural diversity or reach diverse communities in Minnesota, including reaching low- and moderate-income households:

-One of the Minnesota Land Trust's core public values is a commitment to diversity, equity, and inclusion.
-We have been engaged in a year-long process to assess how the conservation community-and the Minnesota Land Trust in particular-can better address these issues.
-To date, we have demonstrated this commitment when possible given the funding parameters and our unique role in working with private landowners, including numerous projects to protect the camps and nature centers that serve a diversity of Minnesota youth and a long-term partnership with the Fond du Lac Band of Lake Superior Chippewa on wild rice restoration.
+One of MLT's core values is a commitment to diversity, equity, and inclusion.
+We work to demonstrate this commitment whenever possible across our work.
+For example, we look to find opportunities to protect and restore critical habitats associated within camps and nature centers that serve diverse constituencies, allowing access to nature in a welcoming and safe environment, and a long-term partnership with the Fond du Lac Band of Lake Superior Chippewa on wild rice restoration

-Going forward, we intend to build on this engagement by using diversity, equity, and inclusion as a lens in project, partner, and contractor selection.
-In each of our program areas, we intend to listen and seek out potential, authentic partnerships that can advance our goals of conserving the best of Minnesota's remaining habitats and, at the same time, being a more inclusive organization.
-One related program we initiated in 2022 is our "Ambassador Lands Program," which connects willing conservation landowners to diverse community groups that need access to land for a variety of programming purposes, such as youth mentor hunts, cultural or ceremonial use, conservation employment training, bird banding, and much more.
-This program adds greatly to the more universal public benefits of conserved lands such as wildlife habitat, clean water, and climate mitigation.
+MLT will continue to use diversity, equity, and inclusion as a lens in project, partner, and contractor selection.
+We will continue to listen and seek out potential, authentic partnerships that can advance our goals of conserving the best of Minnesota's remaining habitats and, at the same time, being a more inclusive organization.
+To that end, we intentionally build relationships and work collaboratively with diverse communities throughout the state, such as summer camps for youth, Tribal Nations, rural farmers, and multi-generational families.